ashcairo/json.async/README.md

 Projects that use this library
 ==============================
-http://multiplay.io - Realtime 3D multiplayer games editor
+http://playir.com - Real-time 3D multiplayer games and apps maker.